 You can also reupholster your existing couch with the pastel color of your choice.
 Pink, blue, and green are often popular couch color choices, but we’re also fans of lavender, yellow, or orangey-peach colors too.

-Pick out some candy-colored cushions as well, and make sure they’re in a range of different colors, sizes, and shapes.
+Pick out some candy-colored cushions as well, and make sure they’re in a

 This will help to tie the room together.
 Statement rugs are also a great way to embody the pastel aesthetic.
 Not only will it help the room feel more cohesive, but it can be easily switched out.